-One of the tell-tale signs that Jesus’ ministry on Earth was coming to a close were His early predictions of His upcoming arrest.
-He was on the road to Jerusalem where He knew He’d face certain death.
-Yet He kept on walking.
-His mind was made up.
+Jesus’ ministry on Earth was drawing to a close when He began predicting His upcoming arrest.
+He was on the road to Jerusalem where He would face certain death, but He still kept on walking; His mind was made up.
 Approaching Jerusalem, Jesus addressed the crowd with the following words (Luke 9:24):

 John 3:16: “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”

 The beauty of our homecoming is thanks to enduring faith: God believes in us, and we believe in Him.